Fahad-Md-Kamal/Frappe-ERPNext/README.md

-## Now Add Let's Add the Product DocType to our custom DocType
+## Now Let's Add the Product DocType to our custom DocType
 ***

 1. Go to Doctype List.